 Fitbit recently announced the New Sleep Profile feature that gives Fitbit users more insight into their sleep than ever before.
 As part of this new feature, Fitbit Premium users are provided with monthly sleep analysis based on 10 metrics, guidance on how to improve sleep and a Sleep Animal that most closely mirrors your sleeping style.

-I'm all for looking at monthly trends and ways to improve my sleep; however, what I was most interested in is what my Fitbit Sleep Animal was.
+I'm all for looking at monthly trends and ways to improve my sleep; however, what I was most interested in was my Fitbit Sleep Animal.
 Am I a dolphin or a bear?
 Do I sleep like a hedgehog or more like a giraffe?
 Or is it a tortoise?
 Since Fitbit will roll out the new feature gradually starting in July, I won't be able to able to tell for another month and a half.

 Or will I?
 If you're crafty like me, you'll find a way to check what the animal categories are and what sleep characteristics are most important for each before 1 August rolls around.
 After some digging, I found the description for each Fitbit Sleep Animal category and, as it turns out, I'm a Parrot! 🦜